charshy/examples/README.md

     +---------+-----------+
     ```

+   Note that no services are listed, because we have not yet started any.

-1. Deploy the API Gateway and the Bookinfo app by running [bluemix/deploy-bookinfo.sh](bluemix/deploy-bookinfo.sh)
+1. Deploy the API Gateway and the Bookinfo app by running [bluemix/deploy-bookinfo.sh](bluemix/deploy-bookinfo.sh).

-1. Confirm the microservices are running
+1. Confirm the microservices are running:

     ```
     a8ctl service-list
     ```

-    Should produce the following output:
+    If the microservices are running, the output displays as the following table:

     ```
     +-------------+---------------------+
     | Service     | Instances           |